apancutt/deploy-aws-s3-cloudfront/README.md

     CloudFront paths.

     Options:
       --help               Show help                                       [boolean]
       --version            Show version number                             [boolean]
       --bucket             AWS S3 bucket name to deploy to       [string] [required] --distribution       AWS CloudFront distribution ID to invalidate     [string] --source             Path to local directory to sync from [string] [required] [default: "."]
       --destination        Path to remote directory to sync to [string] [required] [default: "/"]
       --exclude            Patterns to exclude from deployment [array] [default: []] --delete             Delete files from AWS S3 that do not exist locally [boolean] [default: false]
+      --invalidation-path  Set the invalidation path instead of automatically detecting objects to invalidate                  [string]
-      --profile          AWS profile to use as named in ~/.aws/credentials  [string] --non-interactive  Do not prompt for confirmation   [boolean] [default: false]
+      --profile            AWS profile to use as named in ~/.aws/credentials[string] --non-interactive    Do not prompt for confirmation [boolean] [default: false]

 ### Installing a `run-script` alias (optional)